 Natural Disaster.
-Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner. including fire, flood, storm, explosion, landslide, earthquake, or other similar conditions.
+Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner.

 Nature Preserves (land use).
 This land use consists of sites with environmental resources intended to be preserved in their natural state.